• Skip to primary navigation

 Oat flour in a blender.

-1) Blend oats on high power for 30 seconds until a fine flour forms.
+1) Blend oats in a high speed blender for 30 seconds until a fine flour forms (you can also try using a food processor, but I find they don't get the oats as fine).
 Stir briefly to loosen.

 Oats, banana and milk in a blender.